PrincetonUniversity/Iseult/README.md

 UPDATES:
 -------
 The code is now it's alpha phase.
 See the implemented column for what has already been implemented.
 First priority is to add measurement taking.
-There is also a bug that occasionally pops up about keeping zoomed in between plot updates.
-It's not very repeatable so I am not sure how to fix it.
-The bug does not appear to affect the home view, so one can always press that to ameliorate this bug.

 Dependencies: